 Recommendations may include:

-Step 7: Upon thorough consideration of the committee's findings and recommendations, if the VPGE finds the student is responsible for breaching admissions integrity standards, he/she shall create and maintain, in the Office of the VPGE, a file on the matter consisting of all written communications, all written evidence and audiotape or other records of the hearing, and the letter communicating the VPGE's decision in the matter.
-If the VPGE finds the student is not responsible for breaching admissions integrity standards, he/she shall expunge the student's record regarding this matter.
+Step 7: Upon thorough consideration of the committee's findings and recommendations, if the VPGE finds the student is responsible for breaching admissions integrity standards, they shall create and maintain, in the Office of the VPGE, a file on the matter consisting of all written communications, all written evidence and audiotape or other records of the hearing, and the letter communicating the VPGE's decision in the matter.
+If the VPGE finds the student is not responsible for breaching admissions integrity standards, they shall expunge the student's record regarding this matter.

 Step 8: The final decision and sanction(s) to be imposed shall be submitted in writing from the VPGE to the student within 20 academic days of receiving the Admissions Integrity Committee's statement of recommendations in the matter.
 The decision of the vice provost for graduate education is final.